robdevops/finbot/README.md

 With these options set, your bot will auto-subscribe your URL to events the bot sees, when you run `bot.py`.

 #### Slack
 Visit https://api.slack.com/apps/ to create a new Slack app.
+If you already created one for a webhook (above), you can reuse that app.
 * Put the token from _OAuth & Permissions > Bot User OAuth Token_ into .env file `slackBotToken`
 * Put token from _Basic Information > Verification Token_ into the .env file `slackOutgoingToken`.
 * Put your web server URL (e.g. https://www.example.com:8443/slack) into: